 Another fantastic upside is that once you’ve signed up to a TaaS service and ditched your old fossil fuel car you’ll be saving thousands of dollars every year!
 Estimates are already predicting that each family (in America at least) will have an additional $5,000+ per year staying in their pockets.

-You can slam that into your mortgage and pay it off 15 years earlier!
+You can slam that into your mortgage and pay it off in half the time as detailed in this piece on How To Pay Off A 30 Year Mortgage In 15 Years.
 Or you could go buy yourself a kick ass 80″ TV or go on a fantastic holiday… every year!
 Either way, this huge retaining of cash on the average Joe’s part is going to be good for basically any business that sells goods and services like holidays, TV’s, tech and so on.

 Continuing on with the benefits of lower cost, this will drastically help make good quality, safe and clean transport available for the poorest people in the world.
 Things will quickly switch from having to buy an expensive EV car to being able to ride in one 10x cheaper than a current fossil car.

 This cheap cost could potentially go even further too, right down to zero!
 When you’re talking about $0.15/km cost it’ll become viable for businesses to “sponsor” your trips so you can ride for free.
 Imagine getting a notification on your phone from RoboUber saying something like: